Pornsanae Sitmonchai: Murder charge

-Pornsanae Sitmonchai (legal name Noppasit Chinjaiyen) on the night of July 30, 2020 was involved in the murder of Sawang Charoenmak a 43 year old man from Kanchanaburi known by locals for raising cock-fighting chickens.
-He is suspected of killing the man as the man's wife had used Pornsanae's wife's phone number when ordering a package online.
-There is believed to have been no direct issues between the two despite this small but deadly incident.
+On the night of July 30, 2020, Pornsanae Sitmonchai (legal name Noppasit Chinjaiyen) was involved in the murder of Sawang Charoenmak, a 43 year old man from Kanchanaburi known by locals for raising cock-fighting chickens.
+He was suspected of killing the man, as the man's wife had used Pornsanae's wife's phone number when ordering a package online.
+There was believed to have been no direct issues between the two, despite the small but deadly incident.
 On the 2nd of August Pornsanae handed himself into police custody, after 3 days in hiding.
+He is currently incarcerated.